tanoManzo/notes/nih/NCBI/DNABERT pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome 1.md

 accepted on February 1, 2021, Bioinformatics

 **Motivation:**
-[[gene regulatory code]] is highly complex due to the existence of [[polysemy]] and distant semantic relationship, which previous informatics methods often fail to capture especially in data-scarce scenarios.
+[[gene regulatory code 1]] is highly complex due to the existence of [[polysemy 1]] and distant semantic relationship, which previous informatics methods often fail to capture especially in data-scarce scenarios.

 **Results:**
 DNABERT, to capture global and transferrable understanding of genomic DNA sequences based on up and downstream nucleotide contexts.
 We compared DNABERT to the most widely used programs for genome-wide regulatory elements prediction and demonstrate its ease of use, accuracy and efficiency.
 We show that the single pre-trained transformers model can simultaneously achieve state-of-the-art performance on prediction of promoters, splice sites and transcription factor binding sites, after easy fine-tuning using small task-specific labeled data.